isomerpages/govtech-gobusiness/_FAQ/1gc3-B2BEvents.md

 Businesses that do not comply with the Government’s required SMMs may also be ineligible for government grants, loans, tax rebates and other assistance.

-[^1]:Excludes work-related events such as conferences, seminars, corporate retreats, Annual General Meetings (AGMs) and Extraordinary General Meetings (EGMs) targeted at internal audience including employees.
+[^1]: Excludes work-related events such as conferences, seminars, corporate retreats, Annual General Meetings (AGMs) and Extraordinary General Meetings (EGMs) targeted at internal audience including employees.